theletterd/director/README.md

 ### Basic Scene Properties

-- `text`: The text content to display
+- `content`: The text content, or animation frames to display
 - `arrive`: Configuration for how the scene appears
 - `dwell`: How long to show the scene (in milliseconds)
 - `depart`: Configuration for how the scene disappears
-- `animation`: Optional frame-based animation configuration
 - `directive`: Special scene commands (see below)

 ### Transitions